-- Eligibility: Depending on project type (Health IT, Social Needs Screening Implementation, Access to Primary Care Services, Kindergarten Readiness for 0-6 Year Olds, Wellness and Preventive Care for 7-21 Year Olds, and Continuing Current Projects), eligible applicants may include but are not limited to: primary care practices, dental clinics, behavioral health providers, departments of health, nonprofit organizations, school-based health centers, tribal nations, and tribal programs.
+- Eligibility: Depending on project type (Health Information Technology (HIT) and Risk Adjustment, Social Needs Screening Implementation, Access to Primary Care Services, Kindergarten Readiness for 0-6 Year Olds, Wellness and Preventive Care for 7-21 Year Olds, Initiation & Engagement (IET) in Substance Use Disorder (SUD) Treatment and Continuing Current Projects), eligible applicants may include but are not limited to: primary care practices, dental clinics, behavioral health providers, departments of health, nonprofit organizations, school-based health centers, tribal nations, and tribal programs.
 Please refer to each opt-in description for more information.
-If your organization type is not listed, please contact CBIR@ohsu.edu to inquire if your organization is eligible to apply. - Population: Preference will be given to projects that primarily benefit EOCCO members.
+If your organization type is not listed, please contact EOCCOGrants@eocco.com to inquire if your organization is eligible to apply. - Population: Preference will be given to projects that primarily benefit EOCCO members.
 If the proposal aims to target a specific age group, members in a certain geographic area, or other characteristics, those should be clearly defined.